gakshay198/python101/README.md

 # python101
-Learning python and documenting the everything.
+Learning python and documenting it.
 Learning it through "Learning Python The Hard Way".